COG-UK/docs/upload-instructions.md

 ---

 ### 0. Request access to CLIMB
 Request access by filling out the [registration form](https://majora.covid19.climb.ac.uk/forms/register/).
+If your organisation is not listed, please speak to Sonia Goncalves.

 If you are only providing metadata you can leave the SSH Public Key box empty.